 Our goal: Advance regenerative agriculture practices on one million acres of farmland by 2030 - estimated to be more than 20% of our North American sourcing footprint.

 Our approach: We aim to connect best practices in regenerative agriculture to outcomes across three key areas:

-Our key principles: We encourage five key principles of regenerative agriculture that promote healthy soil and reduce the need for synthetic pesticides and fertilizer.
+Our key principles: We encourage six key principles of regenerative agriculture that promote healthy soil and reduce the need for synthetic pesticides and fertilizer.